Bamberg Magical Dynasty

 The Bamberg Magical Dynasty were a Dutch family of magicians, consisting of six generations of Bambergs.
-The Bambergs were an upper middle-class unorthodox Jewish family.
-The oldest sons were also magicians and carried on the tradition.
-This tradition was not always exclusive to just the oldest son; Theo Bamberg's two younger brothers also carried on the family tradition.
-Three Bambergs were court magicians entertaining the royal family.
+The Bambergs were an upper middle-class Jewish family.
+Three Bambergs were court magicians who entertained the Dutch royal family, and many of the Bambergs were also trained actors.
 This chain was unbroken for 165 years, from the 18th to the 20th centuries.

-The Bambergs were not only expert magicians, but also trained actors.

 Jasper Bamberg

 The first of the Bamberg clan was Jasper Bamberg (1698–1780), who was not a magician but an alchemist and necromancer.
-He is referred to in a book titled Vader Simon Witgeest.
-Jasper lived in the early part of the 18th century.
 He dabbled in chemistry, trying to change base metals into gold.
 As a necromancer, he tried to revive the dead.
 His methods were those of the illusionists, using smoke and mirrors.
 He used hidden magic lanterns that threw pictures on a smoke screen in a darkly lit room.
 Jasper projected the light off of a revolving mirror on a spindle giving those attending an eerie feeling.

 It was written that he attended a dissertation on Cagliostro's theories of the philosopher's stone.
-The philosopher's stone was a well-known alchemist's tool, believed to help the alchemist turn base metals into gold.
+The philosopher's stone was a mythical alchemist's tool, believed to help the alchemist turn base metals into gold.